 It is possible to clean your rifle without these kits of course but I’ve always thought that if you can make life just a little bit easier for you, then do it.
 If you’re on a budget, you can just thread a piece of string through the barrel that’s attached to a small rag (which would be soaked in some alcohol).
 You’ll be amazed at how dirty that rag will come out, especially if you haven’t cleaned your gun for a few years!

-I’d also recommend some cleaning pellets (as mentioned above), just make sure you get the right sized ones for your rifle.
-An example of these are here – you’ll typically not need to spend over $5 on these.
+I’d also recommend some cleaning pellets (as mentioned above), just make sure you get the right-sized ones for your rifle.
+An example of these is here – you’ll typically not need to spend much on these.

 A Point About Water